Christina's Husband and Kid Opening Presents

 Even when you're trying to be present with the people you love.

-You can have the best marketing strategy in the world, but if your business design is scattered chaos, you'll never have the mental calories left to execute that strategy.
+You can have the best marketing strategy in the world.
+But if your business design is scattered chaos, you'll never have the mental calories left to execute it.

 Can we be honest about something?